 Once it has finished draining move it (don't drop it) to its normal location.
 Mine is in the dining room with north facing windows.
 That's not quite enough sunlight.
 A south-facing window would be better.
-So I have a full-spectrum bulb that is on a timer for 14 hours a day to make sure it gets adequate light even during the winter.
+So I have a grow light, a full-spectrum bulb on a timer for 14 hours a day, to make sure it gets adequate light even during the winter.

 After dropping this pot I decided it was getting too big and too heavy for me to water at the sink so I made a rolling plant stand out of a small cart.
 Now I can easily roll it to the kitchen sink or anywhere I want to take it.

 You can see I have a few lemons that will be ready to harvest soon.
 They typically take about 9 months to fully ripen.
 Just like a human child.
 I don't mind because I really enjoy their beauty on the tree.